emaadq/DBMSInterface/README.md

 ## Description

-This project is a DBMS interface built using Python for my CP363 Assignment 10.
+This project is a DBMS interface built using Python for my CP363, Database I class.

 ## Installation